 Graduating from college or university is an exciting time, made even more thrilling when you land that first job to kick off your career.
 What you looked for in a neighbourhood as a student (i.e. cheap), or will look for in the future when you have a family (i.e. quiet), is probably not what you’ll be looking for now.

 With people settling down later in life than ever before, you may want a place that not only has easy access to public transportation, but also a great nightlife.

 Here are the top 8 neighbourhoods for young professionals and young adults in Ottawa.

-- The ByWard Market is the heart of Ottawa’s nightlife scene, with hip clubs and restaurants packed into this small downtown neighborhood.
-Students and yuppies who thrive on a lively vibe favor this area, which is also fun to explore in the daytime with its farmer and artisan stands.
+This is the heart of Ottawa’s nightlife scene, with hip clubs and restaurants packed into this small downtown neighbourhood.
+Students and yuppies who thrive on a lively vibe favour this area, which is also fun to explore in the daytime with its farmer and artisan stands.

-- Even further west is Kanata, a suburb which has a large concentration of high-tech companies (nicknamed Silicon Valley North).
+Even further west, a suburb which has a large concentration of high-tech companies (nicknamed Silicon Valley North).
 Not all young professionals enjoy living downtown, and Kanata offers lots of green space, indoor and outdoor recreation, and public transit throughout the neighborhood, as well as three park-and-ride stations that have buses going to all areas of the city.

 Interested in embarking on your rental search in these Ottawa neighbourhoods?
 You can check out available listings here.